 HOW DID WE GET HERE?

 Heavy snows last winter brought relief from a long, brutal drought across much of the West.
-They produced a lush growth of natural grasses.
-It was thicker and taller than many vegetation experts had ever seen.
+They produced a lush growth of natural grasses that was thicker and taller than many vegetation experts had ever seen.
 But the weather turned very hot very fast in the spring.
-The snow melted much faster than expected.
+And the snow melted much faster than expected.

 All the grass that grew high dried out, and so did forests at higher elevations.
-This left plenty of fuel for wildfires, said Bryan Henry.
-He is a manager at the National Interagency Fire Center.
+This left plenty of fuel for wildfires, said Bryan Henry, a manager at the National Interagency Fire Center.
 It coordinates wildfire-fighting.

-Summer lightning storms then dumped less rain than usual and weather conditions kept the humidity low.
-This created a natural tinderbox in many states.
+Summer lightning storms then dumped less rain than usual and weather conditions kept the humidity low, creating a natural tinderbox in many states.

 "It was kind of a bad combination of things," Henry said.

 By Thursday, more than 76 large fires were burning in nine Western states, including 21 in Montana and 18 in Oregon, according to the interagency fire center.

 So far this year, wildfires have burned more than 12,500 square miles (32,000 square kilometers) nationwide.
 In the past decade, only two years were worse at this point in the wildfire season: 2015 and 2012.

 For all of 2015, a record 15,800 square miles (41,000 square kilometers) burned.
 In 2012, 14,600 square miles (38,000 square kilometers) were scorched.